MaayanBah/BIU-OOP/README.md

 # BIU-OOP

 This Java project is a first-year Object-Oriented Programming assignment at Bar-Ilan University.
-It features a game with an interactive background created solely using classes, without any images.
+It features a game with an interactive background created solely using classes, without any pre-rendered assets.

 ## Level One